Quickstart Guide (Sandbox)

 Create User

-Now that we have the user's valid signedAgreementId and personal information, we can create a user by calling the Create User endpoint.
-You can learn more about the required personal information here.
+and basic personal information, we can create a user by calling the Create User endpoint.
+We have provided all the basic personal information with dummy values in the curl request.

 Request: